Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Experiment 4: Hybrid Momentum Scheduling

 \paragraph{Hybrid-90 reaches 95\% fastest.} After switching to baseline at epoch~47 (when physics first hit 90\%), Hybrid-90 reaches 95\% at epoch~170---5 epochs faster than baseline (175) and 13 epochs faster than pure physics (183).
 The adaptive switch combines the strengths of both regimes: near-critical damping for fast initial convergence, then underdamped exploration for the final refinement.

-\paragraph{Hybrid-ep52 achieves highest tied accuracy.} Hybrid-ep52 matches 1cycle at 95.36\%---the best final accuracy---but reaches 90\% later (epoch~109 vs.\ 46 for Hybrid-90).
-The fixed switch at epoch~52 occurs \emph{after} the network already reached 90\% at epoch~45 but briefly dipped below, causing 7 ``wasted'' physics epochs.
-The accuracy-triggered switch in Hybrid-90 avoids this.
+\paragraph{Hybrid-ep52 achieves highest tied accuracy.} Hybrid-ep52 matches 1cycle at 95.36\%---the best final accuracy---but reaches 90\% much later (epoch~109 vs.\ 46 for Hybrid-90).
+The fixed switch illustrates the fragility of epoch-triggered switching: this run peaked at 89.9\% at epoch~45 without holding 90\%, and the switch itself briefly cost ${\sim}8$~pp (80.5\% at epoch~52), so the first sustained 90\% crossing came only at epoch~109.
+The accuracy-triggered switch in Hybrid-90 avoids both failure modes.

+\paragraph{Multi-seed validation.} Across five seeds, Hybrid-90 attains $95.45 \pm 0.05\%$ best accuracy (baseline: $95.49 \pm 0.08\%$; indistinguishable) while reaching 90\% in $45.2 \pm 9.5$ epochs ($2.4\times$ faster than the baseline's $107.8 \pm 10.1$), with switch epochs spanning 35--60.
+The five runs pool the two Hybrid-90 arms that ran alongside the Experiment-1 seed sweep (seeds 123 and 456; reported here rather than in Section~\ref{sec:multiseed}'s core comparison) with three reruns of the same recipe; the protocols match in all hyperparameters (see released code for minor implementation differences between experiment generations).

 \paragraph{Interpretation.} The results confirm the oscillator-based intuition: physics momentum (near-critical damping) minimizes oscillation for fast descent in the high-curvature early landscape, while baseline momentum (underdamped) provides the perturbation needed to escape shallow basins in the flat late-training landscape.
 The hybrid schedule exploits both regimes in sequence, yielding the fastest path to 95\%.